Shop for Living Room Seating Online

 Selecting Fabrics & Materials

 Leather is a common fabric choice for couches, chairs, and benches alike.
 Leather pieces with smooth finishes and clean lines give rooms a sophisticated feel, while those with natural wear and scuff lend charm and character to rustic decor.
-While less durable than leather, fabrics like linen, brocade, and microfiber offer more variety and, usually, a much lower price tag.
-Although they are less comfortable than upholstered furniture, wooden or metal chairs can add surprising details to ho-hum living rooms.
+While less durable than leather, fabrics like linen, brocade, and microfiber offer more variety and, usually, much better deals and a lower price tag.
+Although they are less comfortable than upholstered furniture, wooden or metal chairs can add very surprising details to ho-hum living rooms.